-5.3.3 Activities in groupfolders
+5.3.3 Activities in groupfolders or external storages

-By default activities in groupfolders are only generated for the current user.
-This is due to the logic of groupfolders.
-There is a config flag activity_use_cached_mountpoints that makes activities in groupfolders work like in normal shares when set to true.
+By default activities in groupfolders or external storages are only generated for the current user.
+This is due to the logic of groupfolders and external storages.
+There is a config flag activity_use_cached_mountpoints that makes activities in groupfolders and external storages work like in normal shares when set to true.